 “The Berkeley Festival & Exhibition has become a remarkable institution on the American musical scene.” —The New York Times

-The Berkeley Festival & Exhibition (BFX) was envisioned and founded by Robert Cole, then Director of Cal Performances, and the late Joseph Spencer, proprietor of the Musical Offering and then SFEMS president.
-Over the years, the Festival has presented unique and remarkable events: Mark Morris Dance Group’s interpretation of Rameau’s Platée; “Le Carousel du Roi,” featuring dressage horses and riders executing elaborate ballets from seventeenth-century France accompanied by shawms and sackbuts in their natural setting (outdoors); and the North American premiere of a long-lost Mass by Alessandro Striggio for 40 and 60 voices.
+The Festival was conceived by then-Director of Cal Performances Robert Cole and the late Joseph Spencer, proprietor of The Musical Offering and a former SFEMS president.
+Over the years, the Festival has presented unique and amazing events: Mark Morris Dance Group’s interpretation of Rameau’s Platée; “Le Carousel du Roi,” featuring dressage horses and riders executing elaborate ballets from seventeenth-century France accompanied by shawms and sackbuts in their natural setting (outdoors); and the North American premiere of a long-lost Mass by Alessandro Striggio for 40 and 60 voices.

 Visit the Berkley Festival & Exhibition page for more detail of what a festival has to offer.